mehtaabGill/holt/README.md

     - Example output: `Bearer auth_xxxxxx...`

 ## Custom Tokens
-You can now add custom tokens to your logger using the `HoltConfig.token` function.
+You can now add custom tokens to your logger using the `HoltLogger.token` function.
 The function accepts the following parameters:
 - `token` (required string)
     - The string to be tokenized and used and the replacer in the format
 - `extractFn` (required function)